niplav/site/range_and_forecasting_accuracy.md

 	accurate than predictions that are made later.

-These results vary strongly between Metaculus and PredictionBook, with observations 1. and 2. much weaker or non-existent in PredictionPook data (observation 3. only holds for Metaculus, because there are no questions on PredictionBook with enough forecasts to run the analysis).
+These results vary strongly between Metaculus and PredictionBook, with observations 1. and 2. much weaker or non-existent in PredictionBook data (observation 3. only holds for Metaculus, because there are no questions on PredictionBook with enough forecasts to run the analysis).